anastasia-dragomanQA/api-testing-project-dummyjson/API_Test_Cases.md

 1. Send POST request without username

 **Expected Result:**
-- Error response is returned
+- Status code is 400 Bad Request
-- Validation message is displayed
+- Validation error message is displayed
+- Response format in JSON
+- No authentication token is returned

 ## TC-API-009 Verify login fails when password is missing